Natsuawa-Keiko/csgo-configs/README.md

 No.

-Config files save you in-game settings like keybindings, crosshair style, jumpthrow, etc. There is no difference between writing commands in your config files and executing them directly in the CSGO console.
+Config files save you in-game settings like keybindings, crosshair style, jumpthrow, etc. There is no difference between writing commands in your config files and executing them directly in the CS:GO console.
 Commands like `sv_cheats 1` are server-side command and if your are not the host, your can run them whatever you want: they just **WILL NOT WORK**, and you will not considered as hacker but a dumb player.

 ### Can I just write them in the default `config.cfg`?

 Yes, but not recommended.

-CSGO client loads and saves your configuration by reading and writing `config.cfg`.
+CS:GO client loads and saves your configuration by reading and writing `config.cfg`.
 After batch I/O operation, your `config.cfg` will be no longer read-friendly and hard to manage.

-A better implementation is that writting down you settings in a file named `autoexec.cfg`.
-This file is expected to execute automatically, if not, add `+autoexec` to your CSGO launch option.
+A better implementation is that writing down you settings in a file named `autoexec.cfg`.
+This file is expected to execute automatically, if not, add `+autoexec` to your CS:GO launch option.

 ## Reference